texnixe/splitview/README.md

 Splitview does not work well on mobile devices because the screen is too narrow.
 Don't even try it.

-### When Splitbar don't start

-Check this if Splitbar don't start keyboard shortcut `alt + s` on the frontend.

-- Check the `splitview.key` option, that it is `s` or not set in config.
-Else some other key might be used.
-- Check the console for javascript errors.
+### Desktop

-- Make sure you have the options `splitview.css` and `splitview.js` is set to `true` in config or not set at all.
+- Make sure you followed all steps correctly in Setup.
+- If you have added splitview options, try to remove them and see if that works.
+- Check for javascript errors.
+If other scripts don't work, Splitview javascript can be prevented from runnig.
-- Check the html and look for `<!-- Splitview # Start -->`.
-If it does not exist something is wrong.
+- Look for `<!-- Splitview # Start -->` in your source.
+If it's not there, the plugin does not run.

-- Check the footer.php in your template that you have `<?php echo splitview(); ?>`.
-Else it would not run.
-- Make sure that you have logged in to the panel.
-Only logged in users have access to Splitview.
+If problem remains, add an issue and describe as good as you can what does not work.

 ## Help needed

-### Test on Mac and Linux
+### Different environments

-Does it work on Mac and Linux?
-What version and what browser is used?
+- Does it work on Linux?

-### Browser testing

-What browsers does it work or not work in?
+- Does it work on Mac?
+- Help me to test different browsers

-### Report issues
+### Issues

-Function testing.
 What breaks?
 Flood me with issues.

 ### Ideas

 Ideas are always welcome.
 Add them as issues.

-### Code improvements
+### Pull requests and code improvements

-Help to improve the code with pull requests or suggestions.
+Help to improve the code with pull requests or suggestions as issues.

 ## Future

 Possuble future ideas is added to the issues tagged `ideas` or `features`.
 Also look at milestones.